Using system thinking to design interactions and applications

 Users are unsure which type of storage space to use in the new tool.

-The problem wasn’t clearly the responsibility of any single team due to its cross-functional nature.
-However, it was addressed as a collaborative project, resulting in a provisioning process design with clearly defined use cases.
+Due to its cross-functional nature the gap was addressed as a collaborative project between two teams, resulting in a provisioning process design with clearly defined use cases.

 Figma design of a use case widget